 So to sum things up about Disney World annual pass prices…

-The Disney Pirate Pass costs $797.69 per person after tax.
+The Disney Pirate Pass costs $869 per person.

-The Disney Pixie Dust Pass cost $424.94 per person after tax.
+The Disney Pixie Dust Pass cost $489 per person.

 Disney World is already expensive, but if you plan on visiting often, I would highly consider getting an annual pass if it fits your budget and you plan on visiting multiple times a year.
 You might even end up saving money!